What is a fever coat?

-Fever coat in cats may possibly be the result of maternal fever during pregnancy which causes incomplete deposits of pigmentation.
+Fever coat in cats may be the result of maternal fever during pregnancy which causes incomplete deposits of pigmentation.
 Extreme stress and medication have also been implicated; however, there is no mention of the type of medications involved.
-Did the cat require medications to treat an infection or disease which caused an elevated temperature?
-There are some medications that can cause a drug-induced fever.
+Did the cat require medications to treat an infection or disease that caused an elevated temperature?
+Some medications can cause a drug-induced fever.

 Another Ragdoll breeder in the same Messybeast article writes that her black and white kitten had a slight fever coat as a neonate, which increased after his second vaccination.
 There was no follow-up to see if his coat returned to normal.